jpsteil/web2py_ansible_playbook/README.md

 # web2py_ansible_playbook
-An Ansible playbook to install web2py on Ubuntu 20.04
+An Ansible playbook to install web2py on Ubuntu 20.04 with python 2

 ## How to install
  1. Install Ubuntu 20.04